tamius-han/ultrawidify/README.md

 * ~~Adding buttons for actions in youtube's player~~ (kinda done)
 * ~~Adding an option to force specific aspect ratio~~ (now it's "good enough")
 * ~~Port to Chrome~~
-* Have extension remember the last setting when switching between fullscreen and not fullscreen.
-Have an option to remember last selected aspect ratio.
+* ~~Have extension remember the last setting when switching between fullscreen and not fullscreen.~~ (kinda done)
+* Have an option to remember last selected aspect ratio.
+* Option to hide UI
 * ~~Netflix support~~ (done)